Arsalan-Sadri/20_Project_3_ReactSocialMedia/README.md

   * Find all deployed applications.

 # :page_with_curl: Description
-* A minimal social media platform
+* A minimal social media web app where users can sign up, upload pictures, create profiles and events, make friends, and look for events nearby!
+* At the beginning, users need to sign up.
-* Users enter their basic information, upload a profile picutre, choose a username and password, sign up, and create an account
+* To do so, they need to enter their basic information, upload a profile picutre, choose a username and password, and create an account.
-* Having singed up, users can then sign in using their credentials
+* Having singed up, they can then sign in using their credentials from now on.
 * Users can modify their account as they wish after being created
 * Users can upload multiple photos and create albums
 * Users can create events